Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Web Client Network service is necessary when you want to access WebDav shares (Web-based Distributed Authoring and Versioning) in your explorer.

 The network provider type code is the high word of a network type.
 The list of network types is given in the Winnetwk.h header file (WNNC_NET_* values).
-It’s very important the Provider type is specified.
-There is almost no real good documentation about the provider types, except this Microsoft Doc.
+It’s very important that the Provider type is specified.
+There is almost no good documentation about provider types, except this Microsoft Doc.

 FILE_REMOTE_PROTOCOL_INFO (winbase.h) – Win32 apps | Microsoft Docs